 A girl came by the river, staggering under the weight of the load on her back.
 She stopped, dropped her firewood, and hastily stirred the fire that she alone had to keep burning.

 You never know what will happen to you in this world.
 Every day she came to me, sang to me, and gave me rice.
-I was happier than I had ever been, caught as I was by the best of all fishers.
+I was happier than I had ever been, caught by the most beautiful of all fishers.